 The turnout for the show was large, indicating that the economy is positive and the manufacturing community is investing capital for growth.
 The energy in the hall was tremendous and we left Chicago with rising expectations for a strong 2018.

 We had lots of opportunities to discuss our favorite topic – quality liaison services.
 It was interesting to meet so many people who were not aware of the value provided by a company like QLS.
-In our discussions we were able to explain that Suppliers benefit from having an on-floor representative in their assembly OEM customers’ facilities by gaining instant reaction to quality issues and by having strong technical expertise available for special projects.
-We also talked to several OEM assembly folks who readily acknowledged the positive impact on both quality and through-put provided by on-site Supplier representation.
+In our discussions, we were able to explain that Suppliers benefit from having an on-floor representative in their assembly OEM customers’ facilities by gaining instant reaction to quality issues and by having strong technical expertise available for special projects.
+We also talked to several OEM assembly folks who readily acknowledged the positive impact on both quality and throughput provided by on-site Supplier representation.
 If we met you at the show – thanks for stopping by.
-If we didn’t see you, we’ll catch you next year – or better yet, give us a call at 615-590-4280 or send an email to discuss how we might help you prosper in 2018!
+If we didn’t see you, we’ll catch you next year – or better yet, give us a call at 615-590-4280 or send us a message to discuss how we might help you prosper in 2018!

 There were substantive presentations at the show on issues affecting the manufacturing community.
 If you attended you might have gained a totally different perspective on the impact of robots on manufacturing labor or learned some great techniques for eliminating complexity from strategy implementation.
 You could have taken a deep dive into how the Internet of Things will drive a new expansion of lean principles.
 And, of course, there was the ever-popular bowling ball pulverization demonstration!